AdaCore/training_material/courses/rust_essentials/140_smart_pointers/02_box.rst

   // Use 'b' as if it were a regular reference println!("b = {}", b);

+:command:`b = 5`

 -----------------------------------
 Bypassing Static Size Constraints
 -----------------------------------

 -  Compiler requires size of every type at compile time

    -  Recursive types size is not known

 -  :rust:`Box<T>` provides a fixed-width address

    -  Breaks direct recursion loop in memory

 .. code:: rust